harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/04_bulk.md

 # API Equivalence

 Each file that we offer for download is equivalent to a particular query to our API.
-For example, the file "ill_text.zip" contains all cases that would be returned by [an API query]({% api_url "cases-list" %}?full_case=true&jurisdiction=ill&body_format=text) with `full_case=true&jurisdiction=ill&body_format=text`.
+For example, the file `ill_text.zip` contains all cases that would be returned by [an API query]({% api_url "cases-list" %}?full_case=true&jurisdiction=ill&body_format=text) with `full_case=true&jurisdiction=ill&body_format=text`.
 We offer files for each possible `jurisdiction` value and each possible `reporter` value, combined with `body_format=text`, `body_format=xml`,